cmgmyr/laravel-messenger/readme.md

 * One to one messaging (private or direct thread)

 ## Installation (Laravel 4.x)
-Installation instruction for Laravel 4 can be [found here](https://github.com/cmgmyr/laravel-messenger/tree/v1).
+Installation instructions for Laravel 4 can be [found here](https://github.com/cmgmyr/laravel-messenger/tree/v1).

 ## Installation (Laravel 5.x)
 In composer.json: